-The Group's international operations include foreign branches of the Bank in the Turkish Republic of Northern Cyprus (five branches), Luxembourg and The Republic of Malta and an international representative office in each of Moscow, London, Düsseldorf and Shanghai.
-The Bank's International Banking department also coordinates with the Bank's non-Turkish subsidiaries such as GBI, Garanti Bank SA and Garanti Bank Moscow, additional information about which can be found in "Subsidiaries" above.
+The Group's international operations include foreign branches of the Bank in the Turkish Republic of Northern Cyprus (five branches (together with a Country Directorate in Northern Cyprus that has been established recently in order to comply with the legal requirements in Northern Cyprus)), Luxembourg and The Republic of Malta and an international representative office in each of London, Düsseldorf and Shanghai.
+The Bank's Domestic and Overseas Subsidiaries Coordination department also coordinates with the Bank's non-Turkish subsidiaries such as GBI, Garanti Bank SA and Garanti Bank Moscow, additional information about which can be found in "Subsidiaries" above.